Veganism, Sex and Politics

 Praise for Veganism, Sex and Politics

-‘Veganism, Sex, & Politics: Tales of Danger and Pleasure is an original interweaving of scholarship and storytelling that deftly explores the intersecting politics of gender, sexuality, race, class, colonialism, ability and species.
+‘Veganism, Sex and Politics: Tales of Danger and Pleasure is an original interweaving of scholarship and storytelling that deftly explores the intersecting politics of gender, sexuality, race, class, colonialism, ability and species.
 In this timely and engaging volume, C. Lou Hamilton draws on her own experiences of the perils and pleasures of veganism to add insight to the contemporary politics of consumption.
 The result is an accessible introduction to the social justice literature on veganism and representations of veganism in popular culture and media.
-While most writings on veganism are dominated by concern over food production involving land animals, Veganism, Sex, & Politics is set apart by its queer feminist reflections on sea life, animal experimentation, and leather.’
-Chloë Taylor, Professor of Women’s and Gender Studies, University of Alberta, author of Foucault, Feminism, and Sex Crimes: An Anti-Carceral Analysis (Routledge 2019).
+While most writings on veganism are dominated by concern over food production involving land animals, Veganism, Sex and Politics is set apart by its queer feminist reflections on sea life, animal experimentation, and leather.’
+Chloë Taylor, Professor of Women’s and Gender Studies, University of Alberta, author of Foucault, Feminism, and Sex Crimes: An Anti-Carceral Analysis.

 ‘In Veganism, Sex and Politics C. Lou Hamilton Hamilton offers a range of compelling insights into veganism as a practice.
 Mixing academic discourse with her experience as a feminist/queer activist and her personal reflections on veganism, Hamilton’s foray into what is now known as Vegan Studies has more depth and breadth than what most other texts on the subject manage.
 She aims her critical attention not only at society but also at the movement itself and, crucially, expands the topic of veganism to include a larger discussion of feminism and political activism more broadly.
 Borrowing Gramsci’s notion of “common sense”, she details the kind of anti-vegan sentiment that is often found within otherwise progressive political circles.
 Along the way she takes on dominant vegan voices, such as Carol Adams, to remind us that the moment we reach political consensus within the movement is when we need to start re-evaluating the meaning and telos of veganism.
 Hamilton’s careful attention to language, especially metaphor, is one of the main strengths of the book, as she inspires readers to examine their own “common sense” arguments that draw sometimes ill-advised and inappropriate comparisons between, for example, the Holocaust and factory farming.
 As such, this book calls upon readers to not only examine every oppression according to its specific socio-historical circumstances but also examine why vegan scholars and activists are so quick to turn images of past violence and oppression into reductive comparisons to present, ongoing struggles.
 Each chapter of this provocative and imaginative book challenges us to re-examine our usual responses to questions of consumption, ethics, and representation.
 After all, veganism is not something we can arrive at; it is an ongoing process.
 Hamilton’s book teaches us that we must keep practicing doing veganism, and continue learning how best to care for other species as well as the world we inhabit together.’
 Rasmus Rahbek Simonsen, Lecturer in Communication Design & Media, Copenhagen School of Design & Technology.